Alienum phaedrum torquatos nec eu, vis detraxit periculis ex, nihil expetendis in mei. Mei an pericula euripidis, hinc partem.

 Running an ECD facility in a vulnerable community is a daily challenge, and every bit of support makes a difference.
 Through targeted programmes, KET provides additional resources that ease financial pressure and help centres stay sustainable.
 From extra funding to specialist support, our aim is to ensure these preschools can keep their doors open—and that no child is left behind.
 Access to remedial support means children who start behind get the help they need to catch up and thrive.

-Adopt a Child's Education Programme
+Adopt a Centre for Excellence Programme

 Nutrition Support